mzdu/searchexp/README.md

 searchexp
 =========

-this is the experimental demo to perform the google-like search.
+this is a quick experimental demo to perform the google-like search.